Malacca: Governance and politics

-The Malacca state government has its own executive council and legislature, but they have relatively limited powers in comparison with those of the Malaysian federal government.
-According to the Malaysian Federal Constitution, the state may legislate on matters pertaining to Malay customs, land, agriculture and forestry, local government, civil and water works, and state administration, whereas matters that fall under the joint purview of both state and federal authorities include social welfare, wildlife protection and national parks, scholarships, husbandry, town planning, drainage and irrigation, and public health and health regulations.
+The Malacca state government has its own executive council and legislature, but their powers are limited compared to the Malaysian federal government.
+According to the Constitution of Malaysia, the state may legislate on matters pertaining to Malay customs, land, agriculture and forestry, local government, civil and water works, and state administration, whereas matters that fall under the joint purview of both state and federal authorities include social welfare, wildlife protection and national parks, scholarships, husbandry, town planning, drainage and irrigation, and public health and health regulations.

 Executive and Legislature

 Malacca's state legislature is the unicameral 28-seat State Legislative Assembly, the highest authority in the state which decides on policy matters.
 The State Executive Council is responsible to the assembly and comprises members who are appointed every five years by the political party or coalition in power.

-The State Government is headed by the Chief Minister, appointed by Yang di-Pertua Negeri from among the State Legislative Assembly members of the governing party or coalition.
-The Chief Minister presides over a meeting of State Executive Council ministers weekly at the Chief Minister's office.
+The state government is headed by the chief minister, appointed by the Yang di-Pertua Negeri from among the State Legislative Assembly members of the governing party or coalition.
+The chief Minister presides over a meeting of State Executive Council ministers weekly at the chief minister's office.
 The Chief Minister's Department is responsible for the overall administration of the state, as well as its political interest.
-The current Chief Minister is Sulaiman Md Ali from the United Malays National Organisation (UMNO).
+The current chief minister is Sulaiman Md Ali of the United Malays National Organisation (UMNO).

 The administrative complex is located at Seri Negeri complex in Ayer Keroh.
-It houses the Chief Minister's office, the State Legislative Assembly, the State Secretariat office and the official residence of the Governor.
+It houses the chief minister's office, the State Legislative Assembly, the state secretariat office and the official residence of the governor.